 GeneCards Summary for PRKAR2B Gene

 PRKAR2B (Protein Kinase CAMP-Dependent Type II Regulatory Subunit Beta) is a Protein Coding gene.
-Among its related pathways are Translation Insulin regulation of translation and 14-3-3 and Regulation of BAD Activity.
-GO annotations related to this gene include protein kinase binding and cAMP binding.
+Diseases associated with PRKAR2B include Carney Complex Variant and Spinocerebellar Ataxia, Autosomal Recessive 16.
+Among its related pathways are G-Beta Gamma Signaling and Integrin Pathway.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and cAMP binding.
 An important paralog of this gene is PRKAR2A.

 Regulatory subunit of the cAMP-dependent protein kinases involved in cAMP signaling in cells.
 Type II regulatory chains mediate membrane association by binding to anchoring proteins, including the MAP2 kinase.